This is a quick post letting people know whether I am still alive.

 The group sat in silence for a few minutes.

-“You know,” the younger writer said, “that same writer did write a couple of short stories about two half-breeds, one half-Human-half-Elf, and one half-Orc-half-Elf, falling in love and eventually bringing about peace to all the races.
+“You know,” the younger writer said, “that same writer wrote a couple of short stories about two half-breeds, one half-Human-half-Elf, and one half-Orc-half-Elf, falling in love and eventually bringing about peace to all the races.
 The Orc father did have a decent narrative and story arc.
 He was a sympathetic character as well.”

 “Yeah,” the older writer said, “I remember that; no one liked it.”